-Phase 2 - Design Research Study & Gain Insights (Complete Study Design by 3-Oct)
+Phase 2 - Design Research & Gain Insights

 Using generative/ethnographic techniques discussed in class, gather insights about your persona and the experiences associated with your context.
 By this point, you should have developed ideas or theories about your persona and their underlying needs or desires.
 Your data collection should help validate, refine, and guide the next steps of your project.
 As soon as your research design is approved, you should immediately dive into the gaining insights phase of the project.